 All QX70 models come standard with dual front, front side and side-curtain airbags in addition to ABS, traction and stability control systems and a tire-pressure monitoring system.

-Once upon a time, the QX70 was unqieu among luxury crossovers for its emphasis on wild styling over interior space.
-However, it now faces competition from even more radically styled "coupe-crossovers" like the BMW X6 and Acura ZDX.
+Once upon a time, the QX70 was unique among luxury crossovers for its emphasis on wild styling over interior space.
+However, it now faces competition from even more radically styled "coupe-crossovers" like the BMW X6 and the Mercedes-Benz GLE Coupe.